-- Use the two-minute buzzer for shift changes - 6 athletes per shift, one becomes the "goalie" and is allowed in the crease - No scores posted!
+- Use the two-minute buzzer for shift changes

+- 6 athletes per shift, one becomes the "goalie" and picks up the goalie stick for that shift

+each player should rotate through all positions every game, as much as possible

-- No goalie equipment!
+- No scores posted!

 - Coaches allowed on the ice

 - Multiple games, same ice surface

 - Try 3-on-3 in these limited areas

 - Do-Overs!

-- Allow do-overs (e.g. an athlete who carries the ring over the blue line is allowed to try again)
+- Allow do-overs in the first half of the season (e.g. An athlete who carries the ring over the blue line is allowed to try again)